z-dev/web-training/courses/core/11-http.md

   * Do me two query parameters: name which should be "john" and age which should be 20.
   * What verbs are there?
   * Which verb does a web browser when you load a page?
+  * What goes into a request?
+  * What is in a response?